ajay-d/Docker/python_image/README.md

 # Basic Python Image
-Lightweight python image with Flask and Tensorflow.
+Lightweight python image with Flask and Tensorflow<br>
 Comes in under 400 MB

 Based off of: